wooweh/stock_count/README.md

 tests/
   - Playwright UI tests for end-to-end scenarios.
 ```

-## 🔥 Backend Integration
-The application integrates with Firebase for backend services:
-- **Firebase Realtime DB Web**: Stores application data.
-- **Firebase Authentication Web**: Manages user authentication and authorization.
-- **Firebase Hosting**: Domain and hosting configuration.

-## 🧪 Testing
-Testing is conducted at 2 levels:
-- **Unit Testing**: Implemented with Vitest for utility functions.
-- **UI Testing**: Conducted with Playwright for end-to-end user interface testing.

 ## 🏁 Getting Started
 You will need to set up a new Firebase project to get credentials to make use of the hosting, authentication and database SDKs.